DorShaar/tasker-planner/README.md

 ## How to run
 You should have docker in order to run it without problems.\
 Clone that repo into your computer and run the `docker-build.bat` (If you are a linux user just follow the commands inside, I build it for personal use so no need to handle all cases..).
-It will create docker image called tasker-planner with the your input version.\
+It will create docker image called tasker-planner with your input version.\
 After that you can run `docker-run.bat`, insert the version you would like to run and enjoy:\

 ## Usage